 While there is no defining characteristic that all human trafficking victims share, traffickers frequently prey on individuals who are poor, vulnerable, living in an unsafe situation, or searching for a better life.
-These victims are deceived by false promises of love, a good job, or a stable life and are lured or forced into situations where they are made to work under deplorable conditions with little or no pay.
+Victims are deceived by false promises of love, a good job, or a stable life and are lured or forced into situations where they are made to work under deplorable conditions with little or no pay.

 Just as there is no one type of trafficking victim, perpetrators of this crime also vary.
 Traffickers can be foreign nationals or U.S. citizens, family members, partners, acquaintances, and even strangers.